StefanAna-Maria/MO_Robot/Hardware/README.md

 ---

 ### Notes
-1. **Ground Connections**: Ensure all components share a **common ground** for proper operation.
+1. **Ground Connections**: All components share a **common ground** for proper operation.
-2. **Power Supply**: Use the Step-Down Module to provide a steady 5V for servos and PAM8403, and 3.3V for the ESP32 and LED matrices.
+2. **Power Supply**: Used the Step-Down Module to provide a steady 5V for servos and PAM8403, and 3.3V for the ESP32 and LED matrices.

 ## Bill of Components